rhine3/pink-berries/ami_setup.md

 **Installing Github**

-This will install Github and get you the necessary file (the configuration file for jupyter to work)
+These lines will install Github and get you the necessary file (the configuration file for jupyter to work)

 ```
 sudo apt-get install git
 git clone https://github.com/rhine3/MicDivProject.git
 ```

 **Installing and setting up Jupyter**